JMShadbury/nrl-stat-tracker/README.md

 - `make viewStats` - This will display the stats.
 - `make clean` - This will remove the virtual environment and logs.

-#!
-Note: Running make getData will run all required commands to get the data from the NRL website.
+**_NOTE:_** Running make getData will run all required commands to get the data from the NRL website.
 After this is done, you can run make viewStats to view the stats.

 ## Contributing
 Contributions to NRL Stat Tracker are welcome.
 Please adhere to the following guidelines: